sinai-dev/OSLDocs/API/SL_Character.md

 * Invoked when any character using this template is spawned
 * The `Character` argument is the Character instance that was just spawned
 * The `string` argument is the `extraRpcData` you may have provided to your Spawn method.

+`Action<Character, string> OnSaveApplied`
+* Invoked when any character using this template is loaded from a save.
+* Same arguments as OnSpawn, the extraRpcData is from what you gave to the Spawn method.

 ## CustomCharacters